elastio/bon/README.md

 <!-- #region overview -->

-# Announcement

-Bon 3.0 is now generally available 🚀!
-If you've been using 2.0, see the changes in the [**release blog post**](https://bon-rs.com/blog/bon-v3-release).

 # Overview

 `bon` is a Rust crate for generating compile-time-checked builders for structs and functions.
 It also provides idiomatic partial application with optional and named parameters for functions and methods.